poquirion/hpc-genomics-workflow/_episodes/04-trimming.md

 {: .bash}
 Submit with the '--cpu-per-task' option:

-Then no need to explicitely add the option in the sbatch call.
+Then no need to explicitly add the `sbatch` options.
 ~~~
-$ sbatch  trimm.sh
+$ sbatch  trimm.sh untrimmed_fastq SRR2589044
 ~~~

+### The right ressources

-One cpu (here a core) is the default that will be given to a script sent by sbatch.
+One cpu (here a core) is the default that will be given to a script sent by `sbatch`.
 There are other default values.
 Along with the number of cpu/cores, the other important value is the RAM reserved for a job.

-We has a hint of these default values when we where looking the the outputs of `squeue -u $USER`.
+We have a hint of these default values when we where looking the the outputs of `squeue -u $USER`.

 ~~~
           JOBID     USER      ACCOUNT           NAME  ST  TIME_LEFT NODES CPUS       GRES MIN_MEM NODELIST (REASON)
-        2931031      poq def-poq-ab_c        trim.sh  PD    1:00:00     1    1     (null)    256M  (Priority)
+        2931031      poq def-training-wa        trim.sh  PD    1:00:00     1    1     (null)    256M  (Priority)
 ~~~
 {: .output}

-They give a 1h walltime, the job will be killed after 1 h (--time 1:00:00), you get one Node, for most (95%) genomics jobs you will only be able to run on one node at a time (-N 1), we already mentioned that you get one cpu (and one task for that matter, so --cpu-per-task 1) and the memory is pretty small!
+They give a 1h walltime, the job will be killed after 1 h (--time 1:00:00), you get one Node, for most genomics jobs (~95%) you will only be able to run on one node at a time (-N 1), we have already mentioned that you get one cpu (and one task for that matter, so --cpu-per-task 1) and the memory is pretty small!
 (--mem-per-cpu 256M).

 >## Exercise
-> Béluga has three type of node, 95000MB, 191000MB and 771000MB.
+> Béluga has three type of node, some with 95000MB of RAM, 191000MB of RAM and 771000MB of RAM.
+They all have 40 cores.
 What would be your --mem-per-cpu entry to get a proportional share of these nodes.
 Give your solution in MB or in GB.
 >>## Solution
 >>2375 MB  = 2.34 GB
 >>4775 MB = 4.66 GB